UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_13.md

 Notes:

-We’ve talked about the different types of splits but we’ve only briefly discussed scores and the different types of scores that we receive when building models.

-We saw in cross-validation that there was train and validation scores and what happens if they did not align with each other.
+We’ve talked about the different types of splits but we’ve only briefly discussed scores and the different types of scores that we receive that correspond to these splits.
+We saw in cross-validation that there were train and validation scores and what happens if they did not align with each other.

 How do we diagnose the problem?

 We’re going to think about 3 types of scores:

-  - **score\_train**: is our training score (or mean train score from cross-validation).
+  - **Training score **: The score that our model gets on the same data that it was trained on. (seen data - training data)
-  - **score\_valid** is our validation score (or mean validation score from cross-validation).
+  - **Validation score**: The mean validation score from cross-validation).
-  - **score\_test** is our test score
+  - **Test score**: This is the score from the data that we locked away.

 ---